jnoss/pcb-checklist/README.md

 - [ ] Check reset circuitry, switch or jumper is accessible
 - [ ] On power/ground plane, distribute the via density about the available space as evenly as possible.
 - [ ] Thermal relief pad used for these pads which could have cold solder joint issue (e.g., power/ground pins of through-hole parts).
-- [ ] no silkscreen legend text over vias (if vias not solder masked) or holes
-- [ ] Soldermask does or does not cover vias (consistently tented or not)
+- [ ] Guard ring around crystal if using

 testing